eoscostarica/guide.eoscostarica.io/docs/eos-learn/dapp-development.md

 ## EOSIO DApp Boilerplate

 This boilerplate provides a very quick way to get started with application development on the EOSIO platform.
-It's an opinioned selection of technologies that will allow you to build performant and scalable EOSIO dApps.
+It's an opinionated selection of technologies that will allow you to build performant and scalable EOSIO dApps.

 https://github.com/eoscostarica/eos-dapp-boilerplate